okami101/vuetify-admin/packages/docs/guide/crud/show.md

 </script>
 ```

-As you can see, this show page will do heavy use of special VA field components that are aware of current route context and are able to catch the value of resource property indicated on the `source` prop.
+As you can guess, the main role of `VaShow` is to inject full item resource object on every VA field components which leads to minimal boilerplate code.
+Then VA field will be able to catch the value of resource property indicated on the `source` prop.

 ## VaField